rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 #### Returns
 - boolean: True if the label should be displayed or false if it should not

+### getClosestMatchingOption<T = any, S extends StrictRJSFSchema = RJSFSchema, F extends FormContextType = any>()
+Determines which of the given `options` provided most closely matches the `formData`.
+Returns the index of the option that is valid and is the closest match, or 0 if there is no match.

+The closest match is determined using the number of matching properties, and more heavily favors options with matching readOnly, default, or const values.

+#### Parameters
+- validator: ValidatorType<T, S, F> - An implementation of the `ValidatorType` interface that will be used when necessary
+- rootSchema: S - The root schema, used to primarily to look up `$ref`s
+- formData: T | undefined - The current formData, if any, used to figure out a match
+- options: S[] - The list of options to find a matching options from
+- [selectedOption=-1]: number - The index of the currently selected option, defaulted to -1 if not specified

+#### Returns
+- number: The index of the option that is the closest match to the `formData` or the `selectedOption` if no match

+### getFirstMatchingOption<T = any, S extends StrictRJSFSchema = RJSFSchema, F extends FormContextType = any>()
+Given the `formData` and list of `options`, attempts to find the index of the first option that matches the data.
+Always returns the first option if there is nothing that matches.

+#### Parameters
+- validator: ValidatorType<T, S, F> - An implementation of the `ValidatorType` interface that will be used when necessary
+- formData: T | undefined - The current formData, if any, used to figure out a match
+- options: S[] - The list of options to find a matching options from
+- rootSchema: S - The root schema, used to primarily to look up `$ref`s

+#### Returns
+- number: The index of the first matched option or 0 if none is available

 ### getMatchingOption<T = any, S extends StrictRJSFSchema = RJSFSchema, F extends FormContextType = any>()
 Given the `formData` and list of `options`, attempts to find the index of the option that best matches the data.
+Deprecated, use `getFirstMatchingOption()` instead.

 #### Parameters
 - validator: ValidatorType<T, S, F> - An implementation of the `ValidatorType` interface that will be used when necessary